 We do not share any client data with third parties.
 Your personal information is kept confidential and is not disclosed to any outside organizations, except as required by law or with your explicit consent.

-Yes, most porch additions require building permits.
+Yes, most porch additions in Michigan require building permits.
 Requirements vary by municipality but typically include structural, electrical, and sometimes zoning permits.
 Michigan Rose Construction handles all permit applications and ensures code compliance throughout your project.

 Simple porch upgrades take 1–2 weeks.
 New porch construction typically requires 3–6 weeks depending on size and complexity.
 Weather can affect timelines, so spring through fall offers the best construction windows in Michigan.